-Domain name Name of Registered Proprietor Date of Registration Expiry Date join-share.com Our Company August 16, 2005 August 16, 2016 join-share.net Our Company April 7, 2015 April 7, 2016
+Domain name Name of Registered Proprietor Date of Registration Expiry Date join-share.com Our Company August 16, 2005 August 16, 2015

-C. FURTHER INFORMATION ABOUT OUR DIRECTORS, SUPERVISORS AND SUBSTANTIAL SHAREHOLDERS
+C. FURTHER INFORMATION ABOUT OUR DIRECTORS AND SUBSTANTIAL SHAREHOLDERS AND EXPERTS

 1. Disclosure of Interests

 (a) Interests and short positions of the Directors, Supervisors and the chief executive of our Company in the registered capital of our Company and its associated corporations